bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 Content Author Tokens for Sitecore (CATS!) allows content authors to create, manage, and use basic token replacement in common Sitecore content fields.

-For example:

-Use this token...
+For example, use this token...

 ![A sample of a CATS token in Sitecore.
 The identifier "Phone Underscore Number" surrounded by curly braces.](https://www.brandonbruno.com/sections/development/images/cats/token_example_01.png)